-And where an injury has occurred, the individual(s) are cared for and appropriatesteps taken to assist their return to good health.
+And where an injury has occurred, the individual(s) are cared for and appropriate steps are taken to assist their return to good health.

-Incident Investigation is focused on post-event, or after the incident occurs (see figure above).
+Incident Investigation is focused on post-event or after the incident occurs. (see figure below).
 The findings and recommendations are then used to prevent further incidents of the same type.